 WhiskyReviews.net is a free service and always will be.
 However, if you would like to support the author you can do so by subscribing for just £1 per month.
 Alternatively, you can make a one-off donation of your choice.
 Thank you for your support.

-Glenmorangie began life as a brewery in the 1730’s on the outskirts of Tain.
-It was when William Matheson took charge in 1843 that it was converted into a distillery and the name changed to Glenmorangie – meaning ‘glen of tranquility’.
+Glenmorangie distillery began life as a brewery on the outskirts of Tain in the Northeast of Scotland.
+When William Matheson took charge in 1843, however, the site was converted into a distillery which he named Glenmorangie.

-Glenmorangie take great pride in the spirit produced in these tall stills and it would seem that the world agrees with them.
-Glenmorangie is the best selling single malt in it’s native Scotland and third best selling in the world.
+Glenmorangie takes great pride in the spirit produced in their tall stills and it would seem that they are not alone, as their single malt is the best selling in Scotland, and third best selling in the world.